mahdi12167/libmini/libmini/pong/README.txt

 !!
 Usage

-The client and server is available as "pong" and "ping" command line tools on the terminal.
-In the Linux desktop manager, the client and server applications are available as "Ping" and "Pong", respectively.
+The client and server applications are available as "ping", "poing" and "pong" command line tools on the command line.
+In the Linux desktop manager, search for the applications with the respective name and drag them into the side bar.

+!!
+Example Use Case

+tbd ...

 That's it!